 A reflector is exactly what it says on the tin.
 It’s a protective cover on one side of the light that bounces errant beams towards the plants, and not out the back of the LED fixture at walls or the roof.

 Picking your bulb type often comes down to what you need from the light and what you already have to work with.
-I love screw in LED grow lights for how versatile and thrifty they are, but if you have a long Nutrient Film Technique rig you’ll do better with bar style lights for your hydroponic rig.
-Clip or or free standing grow lights also benefit more compact rigs, and some grow lights are designed for use in grow tents or substantial greenhouses.
+I love screw-in LED grow lights for how versatile and thrifty they are, but if you have a long Nutrient Film Technique rig you’ll do better with bar style lights for your hydroponic rig.
+Clip or free-standing grow lights also benefit more compact rigs, and some grow lights are designed for use in grow tents or substantial greenhouses.

 A small grow lamp, especially an LED plant light, won’t produce much heat.
 Compared to incandescent bulbs or HID lights they’re practically frosty.
 But the bigger the artificial light, the more waste heat it will make.
 High-quality LED grow lights come with in built cooling systems, but a cheap LED grow light may not.